 Basic Asset vs. Comprehensive Asset Investigations

-Asset investigations are a crucial tool and recovery procedure used by insurance carriers when they have disbursed funds for damages after an auto accident, workers’ compensation claim, etc. For subrogation purposes, our clients need to find out what assets the claimants or liable parties possess to recover those funds.
+Asset investigations are a crucial tool and recovery procedure used by insurance carriers when they have disbursed funds for damages after an auto accident, workers’ compensation claim, etc. For subrogation purposes, our clients need to discover assets that the subjects or liable parties possess to recover those funds.

 When deciding to run an asset investigation, it is important for us to inform you the difference between a basic asset investigation and a comprehensive asset investigation.
-A basic asset investigation will provide our clients with confirmed addresses of an individual and ownership details of the confirmed property, possible employment, spousal name, preliminary liens, judgments, UCC filings, etc. Our databases utilize the name, date of birth and social security number of a claimant or liable party to discover the aforementioned information.
-ICU’s investigative staff also supplements our database work with an Internet Profile Report (social media and internet search).
+A basic asset investigation will provide our clients with confirmed addresses of an individual and ownership details of the confirmed property, possible employment, spousal name, preliminary liens, judgments, UCC filings, etc. Our databases utilize the name, date of birth and social security number of a subject or liable party to discover the aforementioned information.
+ICU’s investigative staff may also supplement our database work with a social media/internet search.
 If employment of the claimant is established, it is imperative to the investigation and assists our clients in their decision to subrogate.
-If derogatory information is developed during our search, this can also help make financial decisions on behalf of the claimant or liable party.
+If derogatory information is developed during our search, this can also help our clients make financial decisions regarding the claim, subject, or liable party.